atisor73/panel-aws-tutorial/README.md

 # Deploying Panel App in AWS
 As both Streamlit and Bokeh use Tornado (see [this discussion](https://discourse.holoviz.org/t/does-anyone-have-advice-know-of-resources-or-documentation-for-deploying-panel-with-amazon-web-services-aws/1074)), I adapted @upendrak's [Guide to Streamlit in AWS](https://github.com/upendrak/streamlit-aws-tutorial) on an EC2 instance, and was able to get something functioning.
+The demo should be working [here](http://3.21.230.244:5006/).

 ### Configuring instance
 - Set up an EC2 instance with your selected AMI.
 I selected Ubuntu t2.micro for their free tier.